accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

     r_batch_size=-1  # if `r_batch_size` > 0, the function of `dbm.learn` is a kind of reccursive learning.
 )
 ```

+If you want to know how to minimize the reconstructed error, see my Jupyter notebook: [demo/demo_stacked_auto_encoder.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_stacked_auto_encoder.ipynb).

 ### Performance